 Here are a few tips to help you understand what a down payment is and how it affects your mortgage.

-A down payment is the money you pay at closing toward the cost of your new home.
-It’s the difference between your mortgage amount and your purchase price.
+- A down payment is the money you pay at closing towards the cost of your new home.

 Down payment assistance programs

 Borrow from your 401(k) or IRA

 Borrow from your 401(k) or IRA, Side 2 of 2

 You can withdraw from your retirement accounts to fund your down payment, but you may be subject to taxes and penalties.
 Consult a tax advisor for more information.